Nowadays, easy access to data is table-stakes for high-performing companies.

 Transformation: dbt

-There is an obvious correct choice for tooling at this stage, which is dbt.
-Having built a huge community of avid data engineers, dbt is the solution for working with data warehouses, and should be consistent with the rest of the industry.
+There is an obviously correct choice for tooling at this stage, which is dbt.
+Having built a huge community of avid data engineers, dbt is the solution for working with data warehouses and should be consistent with the rest of the industry.

-We've arrived at a structure that minimises the number of dbt models (and their schema files, which is the real maintenance burden) and categorises tables by quality and intended usage.
+We've arrived at a structure that minimizes the number of dbt models (and their schema files, which is the real maintenance burden) and categorizes tables by quality and intended usage.

 What data should I use?

-Not all data is created equal, and it's useful to understand the different types of model you can query from Metabase, so you can make best use of it.
+Not all data is created equal, and it's useful to understand the different types of models you can query from Metabase, so you can make the best use of it.

 This dataset contains many tables, and each table will be either: